About us

 Community of Practice Coordinator

-He holds a Bachelor's degree in Education with emphasis in Humanities and a Ph.
-D. in Education from the Universidad de los Andes.
-During his doctorate research on the role of communities of practice in the development of pedagogical practices. development of pedagogical practices.
+He has a degree in Education with emphasis in Humanities and a PhD in Education from the Universidad de los Andes.
+During his doctorate he researched on the role of communities of practice in the development of pedagogical practices.

 Communications and Outreach Team